 İbn Haldun University's Master of Arts in Economics program is expected to contribute to students coming from different undergraduate majors to gain the ability to understand and evaluate the changes in local and global economics.
-In addition to the core courses for two years, a variety of elective courses will allow the participants to apply theory to the current economic issues and also prepare the theses.
-As the medium of instruction in the program is English, the graduates are expected to be employed at national as well as international organizations.
+In addition to the core courses for two years, a variety of elective courses will allow the participants to apply theory to the current economic issues and prepare the theses.
+As the medium of instruction in the program is English, the graduates are expected to be employed at national and international organizations.

-Our graduate program offers theoretical courses such as microeconomics, macroeconomics, research methods, and econometrics to gain the ability to understand and interpret national and global economic events as well as sectoral courses that will provide specialization in areas such as energy, environment, foreign trade, finance, real estate, infrastructure, and transportation.
+Our graduate program offers theoretical courses such as microeconomics, macroeconomics, research methods, and econometrics to gain the ability to understand and interpret national and global economic events, as well as sectoral courses that will provide specialization in areas such as energy, environment, foreign trade, finance, real estate, infrastructure, and transportation.

 Visit the MA Programs Application Requirements page.

 This graduate-level course provides guided reading, research, expert discussions, and workshops in economics.
 The system heavily relies on the invited speakers' presenting their academic work in the seminar sessions.